2026 Student Board

 Ruth Singh

 Ruth Singh is a PhD student in the Blaber lab at RPI.
-She has completed her Bachelor’s in Physics and a Diploma in Astronomy and Astrophysics from University of Mumbai, India.
-She is also a Board of Trustee at ‘Project Encephalon’ a neuroscience organization in India.
+She has completed here Bachelor's in Physics and a Diploma in Astronomy and Astrophysics from University of Mumbai, India.
+She is also a Board of Trustee at 'Project Encephalon' a neuroscience organization in India.
 She is currently working as a Research Intern at Mason Lab analysing single cell omics datasets from spaceflight missions.